Nadihat/Repeater-Divination/README.md

 Symmetrical runes (that look the same any side) such as Gebo do not traditionally have a reversed form.
 Despite this, recent tool versions do include their reversed forms.

-cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.

 The Tarot file once was GPL3, and since all the other files were derived from it, they were too.
 However, as of December 2025, AnthroHeart/Cio has moved to CC0 for everything he makes, so I have too.

 Geomancy's 15 "drawables" felt too slanted to negativity, and I-CHING3.py recommended me to delete it, so I did.